University of Georgia dedicates former USDA research farm (2014)

 The University of Georgia’s College of Agricultural and Environmental Sciences recently opened its newest research and education center.

-In 2011, as the USDA was moving to close similar sites across the nation, Congress approved a provision specifying 10 land-grant universities could take ownership of such facilities provided they agreed to utilize the property for agricultural research for a minimum period of 25 years.
+In 2011, as the USDA was moving to close similar sites across the nation, Congress approved a provision specifying that 10 land-grant universities could take ownership of such facilities provided they agreed to utilize the property for agricultural research for a minimum of 25 years.

-UGA is the first university in the nation to complete the transfer process and take over management of a former USDA facility.
+UGA is the first university in the nation to complete the transfer process and take over the management of a former USDA facility.

-“Today is important in the sense that it is going to allow the University of Georgia faculty to, now to expand and continue their research at this particular facility,” said UGA President Jere Morehead.
+“Today is important in the sense that it is going to allow the University of Georgia faculty to now to expand and continue their research at this particular facility,” said UGA President Jere Morehead.

 Georgia Commissioner of Agriculture Gary Black praised the transfer, saying it helps keep the state’s flagship college of agriculture continuing its mission to improve Georgia farming.